Your Paranormal

 Longleat House is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
 Construction began in 1567.

-The 2nd Viscount Weymouth was Thomas Thynne, a temperamental young man, who married the beautiful Lady Louisa Careret in 1733.
+The 2nd Viscount Weymouth was Thomas Thynne, a temperamental young man who married the beautiful Lady Louisa Carteret in 1733.
 As part of the wedding arrangements, Lady Louisa brought her own servants to Longleat House.

-One of those servants was a young footman who appeared to be devoted to Lady Louisa.
-The deep affection he had for Lady Louisa soon had tongues wagging and speculating.
+One of those servants was a young footman who appeared devoted to Lady Louisa.
+His deep affection for Lady Louisa soon had tongues wagging and speculating.
 Lady Louisa's husband, Thomas, was led on to suspect his wife of having an affair with the young footman.

 The fall broke the young footman's neck as he landed, killing him instantly.
 Viscount Weymouth, fearing a charge of murder, quickly had the young man buried in the cellar of the house.
 He then informed his wife that the footman had left hurriedly to attend to some personal family business.

-Lady Louisa did not believe this unlikely story but, having no idea of the truth of that terrible day, believed that her husband had imprisoned the young footman in one of the many rooms in Longleat House.
+Lady Louisa did not believe this unlikely story, but, having no idea of the truth about that terrible day, she believed that her husband had imprisoned the young footman in one of the many rooms in Longleat House.

 Night after night, Lady Louisa would walk the corridors of Longleat House searching for her lost footman.
 Endlessly knocking on doors and tapping at panels in search of secret hiding places.

-Such was Lady Louisa's persistence, that she took no notice of the weather or temperatures in the old house.
+Such was Lady Louisa's persistence in taking no notice of the weather or temperatures in the old house.
 On one of the many occasions when she was out searching for the young servant, Lady Louisa caught a chill which developed into pneumonia.
 Much weakened by her illness and continuing worry, the beautiful young woman died in childbirth in 1736, aged only 22.

-It was not long after Lady Louisa's untimely death, that her apparition was seen knocking on doors and prowling the corridors of Longleat House in a seemingly endless search.
+It was not long after Lady Louisa's untimely death that her apparition was seen knocking on doors and stalking the corridors of Longleat House in a seemingly endless search.

 Related ArticlesThese articles may also be of interest to you